4 Things Every Sim Tech Should Know

-The simulation experts at Level 3 Healthcare recently weighed in on this topic during the webinar, “10 Things Your Sim Tech Should Know.”
-Watch the webinar on demand to get all the valuable insights but—spoiler alert—there are four critical skills every sim tech should have.
+The simulation experts at Level 3 Healthcare recently weighed in on this topic during the webinar, “10 Things Your Sim Tech Should Know” but—spoiler alert—there are four critical skills every sim tech should have.

 Successful Sim Techs Master These Four Skills

 - How to maintain equipment and troubleshoot.
 Whether it’s cleaning the simulation manikins or resolving a simple issue with your simulation AV equipment, you need to solve basic problems without elevating them to the IT department or equipment manufacturer.

 To increase their technical skill, Brandon Phillips, Simulation Technology and Operations Specialist at Level 3 Healthcare recommends that sim techs befriend the tech support team and pump them for information whenever they can.
 The farther you get in resolving an issue before they call in tech support, the happier tech support will be and the faster the problem will get solved.